Torinitei/charm-studies-lite/potential additions.md

     * Alternative banner for imperfect completion
   * Moving away from default HTML select elements
     * select2 is a pain
-  * Making things more accessible
-    * Increasing contrast for sum elements in light mode
   * Move away from tooltips to onclick modals
     * Autoformatting is pain with span tooltips
   * Make main settings menu for all toggles and debugs